KadriSof/KadriSof/README.md

 ### Hi there 👋
+### My name is Mohamed Sofiene Kadri

+##I am currently learning about Data Analytics/Science and Deep Learning techniques for forecasting and predictive control.
+##
 <!--
 **KadriSof/KadriSof** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.